Jānis Skredelis' Stadium

 Jānis Skredelis Stadium (Jāņa Skredeļa stadions, formerly Sporta komplekss "Arkādija") is a multi-use stadium in Riga, Latvia.
 It is currently used mostly for football matches.
 The stadium capacity is 432 people.

 Tenants

 It is currently the home ground of the Latvia women's national football team and the Latvian Third League team of the Riga Football School (Rīgas FS).
 From 2016 to 2022 it used to be the home stadium of Virslīga side FK RFS.

+Since 2024, it has been the home stadium of SK Super Nova.

 History

 Until it was called the Arkādija Sports Complex after the adjacent Arkādija Park.
 On this day it was renamed to honor Latvian football manager and sports executive Jānis Skredelis, who had recently died.